Aaryan015/Gemini-LLM-query-application/README.md

 ```

 5. If the user query mentions multiple companies or requests a comparison, the JSON output will include multiple objects, one for each company mentioned.
-6. The start date and end date are be converted to the ISO 8601 format (YYYY-MM-DD).
+6. The start date and end date are converted to the ISO 8601 format (YYYY-MM-DD).
-7. The LLM can be used to understand the user query and extract relevant information, while Python is used for data manipulation and JSON conversion.
+7. The LLM understands the user query and extract relevant information, while Python is used for data manipulation and JSON conversion.

-### Example Usage:
+### Example Usage: 🤸‍♂️

 ```
 User: Get me Flipkart’s GMV for the last one year